immanuelhuang/Flask-Chat-App/README.md

 # Flask Chat App

-A messaging app created to leverage skills I've learned.
+A messaging web app created to leverage skills I've learned.
 Front-end created using HTML/CSS, Bootstraps, and Javascript.
 Back-end created using Flask.
 Front-end and back-end connected by Websockets and AJAX.

 ## Features
 * **Sending Messages:** messages sent in real time displaying sender name, contents, and timestamp.